Interior design at No.15

 Combining Bath’s refined Georgian architecture with decadently dressed interiors

-No.15 Great Pulteney has been reimagined by Martin Hulbert Design, one of the stars of the UK interior design scene.
+No.15 Great Pulteney has been largely reimagined by Martin Hulbert and Jay Grierson of Martin Hulbert Design, stars of the UK interior design scene and the duo behind Coworth Park and The Grove.
 Many of the hotel’s key pieces were sourced from antiques fairs across Europe, as well as graduate degree shows – from bespoke wallpaper to intriguing collections and artistic features – to display within bedrooms and public areas.
 Local interior designers, Rossiters and Woodhouse and Law were also asked to put their own creative stamp on some of the bedrooms, ensuring every one is individually-designed, imaginative and conducive to a restful night’s sleep.